 Community engagement is key to success for a blogger or online publisher, and that means comments.
 Allowing comments on blog posts encourages readers to express their opinions.
-It also provides an opportunity to increase your authority through conversations with inquiring minds and appreciative fans.
-Social media makes it easy to share articles, but there’s nothing quite like building a community on your own website or blog.
+It also provides an opportunity to increase your authority through conversations with inquiring minds and appreciative fans in your blogging network.
+Social media makes it easy to share articles, but there’s nothing quite like building a community on your own website or personal blog.

 But with a growing audience comes comment spam.
 These aren’t words of encouragement from loyal followers or legitimate questions from interested readers.
 These are the comments that are a little too formal, don’t quite make sense, or are pushing payday loans and cheap prescriptions on your post about baking bread.

-These comments don’t just interrupt the conversation, they could hurt your traffic.
-Learn why comment spam leads to poorer search-engine rankings and how Jetpack automatically fights for you.
+These comments don’t just interrupt the conversation; they could hurt your traffic.
+In this tutorial, you’ll learn why comment spam leads to poorer search-engine rankings and how Jetpack’s spam protection automatically fights for you.

 What is comment spam?